monstermichl/TypeShell/README.md

     // Do something.
 }

-// For-range-loop (supported for slices and strings). for i, v := range s {
+// For-range-loop (supported for slices, strings and integers). for i, v := range s {
+    // Do something.
+}

+for i := range 5 {
     // Do something.
 }
 ```